spicata/mint-fresh-notes/pages/5 Project Notes/The Topic of Death of a Salesman.md

 		1. There was a wedge between Willy and his sons
 			1. Biff saw his affair
 			2. Willy never paid attention to Happy
-		2. There was a wedge between Linda and Willy
+		2. There was a wedge between Linda and her sons
+			1. Linda respected and loved Willy
+			2. Her sons did not
+		3. There was a wedge between the Loman Brothers
+			1. Happy believed that Willy was worth fighting for
+			2. Biff did not

+[^1]: